 My journey to becoming a clog maker started way back in 2010 when I first met Trefor Owen, who was to become my principal mentor in the craft.

 After a few years honing my leatherworking skills, I returned to clog making and was fortunate enough to be able to acquire equipment and patterns from retired clog maker Rick Rybicki.

-I sold my first clogs in 2018 and now attend several events throughout the country (see the Diary page for more info).
+I sold my first clogs in 2018 and am now one of only a handful of full-time makers in a craft recognised as ‘Critically Endangered’ by the Heritage Crafts Association.
+I normally attend several dance and folk events throughout the year (see the Diary page for more info).

 In 2019 I won two awards from the Heritage Crafts Association: the HCA/Marsh Endangered Craft Award and the HCA/Arts Society Heritage Crafts bursary, both to enable me to train in the hand-cutting of clog soles with Jeremy Atkinson.